-A stunning new retirement village which is due to open in the summer of 2019 has benefitted from a series of rooflight solutions from leading manufacturer Xtralite.
+A stunning new retirement village which is due to open in the summer of 2019 has benefited from a series of rooflight solutions from leading manufacturer Xtralite.

 Wixams Retirement Village near Bedford, is owned and operated by Extracare the same company who’s Lark Hill Retirement Village was featured in the 2018 Channel 4 series of ‘Old People’s Homes for 4 year old’.
 The purpose built village will provide 230, one and two bedroom apartments for the over 55’s in its six acre green field setting.